sionmad/minigame-made-by-mediapipe/README.md

 6.the opponent will get faster and faster
 7.survive as long as you can
 8.enjoy the game ;)  (well you can't shoot because of the bug though)

+## 6.BREAKOUT game

+--

+### rules
+1.use your hand to move the paddle
+2.dont drop the ball
+3.break all the blocks
+4.press "r" to restart